biocore/emp/methods/methods_release2.md

 #### 3.2 Non-targeted mass spectrometry analysis by GC-MS

-Untargeted analyses of polar metabolites was performed by GC-MS (electronic ionisation source) The data were collected by Sneha Couvillion (sneha.couvillion@pnnl.gov) from the [Metz lab at PNNL](https://omics.pnl.gov/staff-page/Metz/Tom).
+Untargeted analyses of polar metabolites was performed by GC-MS (electronic ionisation source) The data were collected by Sneha Couvillion (sneha.couvillion@pnnl.gov) from the [Thomas Metz laboratory, Pacific Northwest National Laboratory](https://omics.pnl.gov/staff-page/Metz/Tom).

 ##### Data conversion, preparation and desposition
 The GC-MS data were converted from the proprietary file format (.d format) to the netCDF file format (.cdf format) using [OpenChrom](https://sourceforge.net/projects/openchrom/) (ver. win32.x86_64_1.0.0_rel).
 Citation: [(Wenig et al. _OpenChrom._, 2010)](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-11-405).
 For a detail description of the conversion, please refer to this [document pages 1-4](document/Metabolite Detector_GC-MS_PNNL_tutorial.pdf)